 3. Another common alternative is to spray the palette periodically with a spray bottle.
 This sort of misting approach will keep the paints workable, but again, one needs a bit of experience to judge how much spraying is enough.

-4. Finally, some of the newer acrylics have a longer opening time—anywhere from a day to a week, depending on the brand and working conditions.
+4. Finally, some of the newer acrylics (like Golden Open Acrylic paints) have a longer opening time—anywhere from a day to a week, depending on the brand and working conditions.
 Check out my other acrylic painting article to learn more about those.

 How to store acrylic paint between painting sessions